 By

-Telfair 16k Telfair (APA-210), date and place unknown.
+Telfair 16k USS Telfair (APA-210) at anchor, date and location unknown.
 Photo by Gordon Pritchert

 via Don Shelton